turbot/guardrails-docs/docs/reference/glossary/index.md

 **Grant Activation:** Permissions can be granted but not active.
 This allows a user to elevate their privileges for a limited time as needed.
 Functions similarly to the Linux ‘sudo’ command.

-**Event Handler:** The collection of infrastructure deployed into a cloud account to gather events as they occur and forward them to Guardrails for processing.
+**Event Handler:** The [collection of infrastructure](https://turbot.com/guardrails/docs/integrations/azure/real-time-events/event-handlers) deployed into a cloud account to gather events as they occur and forward them to Guardrails for processing.
 Event Handlers use a push-based mechanism for real-time event processing.
 For ease of configuration, Event Polling can be used as an alternative to Event Handlers.

-**Polling:** A pull-based mechanism.
+**Event Polling:** A pull-based mechanism.
 In Event Polling mode, Guardrails periodically queries the cloud provider's event logs to retrieve the latest events.
 Event Polling is easier to set up than Event Handlers, but is slower and entails higher API usage.

 **Event Router:** An Action that receives events from a cloud provider (usually via an Event Handler stack), then takes the appropriate action such as creating or updating a cloud resource record.

-**Folder:** A logical grouping of Resources.
+**Folder:** A [logical grouping](https://turbot.com/guardrails/docs/concepts/resources/hierarchy#folders) of Resources.
 Folders help organize Resources and can have Policies attached to them that are inherited by the Resources within the Folder.

-**GraphQL:** The native query language for the Guardrails API.
+**GraphQL:** The [native query language](https://turbot.com/guardrails/docs/reference/graphql#graphql) for the Guardrails API.

 **GraphQL API:** The API provided by Guardrails that enables users to perform Actions programmatically using GraphQL queries and mutations.